Milton Shapp: Early life

 Shapp was born Milton Jerrold Shapiro in Cleveland, Ohio, to Aaron Shapiro, a businessman and staunch Republican, and Eva (née Smelsey) Shapiro, a Democrat and outspoken suffragette.
 His family was Jewish, and all of his grandparents had emigrated from Eastern Europe.
 He attended the Case School of Applied Science.
 (In 1948, the Case School of Applied Science was renamed the Case Institute of Technology and in 1967 it federated with Western Reserve University to form Case Western Reserve University.)
 He graduated in 1933 with a degree in electrical engineering.
 Unfortunately, the effects of the Great Depression ravaged America, and Shapp, unable to find work in the engineering field, worked as a coal truck driver.
 In 1936, he took a job selling electronic parts and moved to Pennsylvania.
 It was during this time that he changed his name from Shapiro to Shapp to avoid prejudice, even though he continued to identify openly as being Jewish.

 Military and business careers

 During World War II, Shapp served as an officer in the U.S. Army Signal Corps in North Africa and Europe.
 After World War II, he moved to Philadelphia and founded Jerrold Electronics Corporation, a pioneer in the cable television industry, using a $500 loan subsidized by the G.I.
 Bill.
 Jerrold became one of America's first providers of coaxial cable TV systems in 1948.
 Jerrold Electronics became a major player in the television industry, and Shapp himself amassed a multimillion-dollar fortune.
 Shapp sold his interest in Jerrold Electronics in 1967 to the General Instrument Company to concentrate on politics.
-The Jerrold name, however, continued to survive on cable TV reception equipment into the 1990s when it became obsolete when General Instrument went out of business in 1997.
+The Jerrold name, however, survived on cable TV reception equipment until General Instrument went out of business in 1997.